SijieQiu/RQ/README.md

   In 2020, [Is the beauty premium accessible to all?
 An experimental analysis](https://www.sciencedirect.com/science/article/pii/S016748702030009X)Demonstrates that by using cosmetics, women can more easily access the beauty premium, which is not just an immutable attribute.
 When people use cosmetics for visual manipulation, not only do attractiveness perceptions increase, but so do other attributes (e.g., perceived trustworthiness), implying that women receive greater transfers in a trusting environment.
 The experiments also found that this effect was not direct, but fully mediated by trustworthiness.
 This effect is particularly pronounced among less attractive women.
 Thus, to some extent, people can strategically manipulate perceived trustworthiness through the use of visual resources such as cosmetics, photo filters (e.g., Instagram filters), and so on.
 These resources may not only provide intra-personal benefits, such as increased self-confidence, but it may also increase the effectiveness of interpersonal interactions that require cooperation, coordination, and trust.
 Finally, visual manipulation of appearance may not only affect women.
 If men choose to alter their facial appearance by growing a beard or wearing makeup, it may have the same effect on trust.This opens up new avenues for research.

 # 2.Research Question

+***a.To what extent does attractiveness influence entrepreneurial opportunities or customer behavior?
+On male or female seperately?***

-***Does the beauty premium or beauty penalty work equally well on second-hand online trading platforms?***
+ ***b.Does the beauty premium or beauty penalty work equally well on second-hand online trading platforms?***

 ``` To explore the RQ, I'd consider employing a mixed-method approach.
 Here are a few steps to address the RQ: ```